News & Events

 Families, caregivers, student-writers, community members, and 826CHI volunteers are all welcome to attend—please RSVP on the volunteer calendar.
 Immediately following the reading, please join us in the courtyard for a reception to celebrate each of these young authors.

 Curie Metro HS Auditorium, 1st floor

 1:55 - 2:45pm

 826CHI is a non-profit organization dedicated to supporting students ages 6 to 18 with their creative and expository writing skills, and to helping teachers inspire their students to write.

 Our services are structured around the understanding that great leaps in learning can happen with one-on-one attention, and that strong writing skills are fundamental to future success.

 With this in mind, we provide drop-in tutoring, after-school workshops, in-schools tutoring, help for English language learners, and assistance with student publications.
 All of our programs are challenging and enjoyable, and ultimately strengthen each student’s power to express ideas effectively, creatively, confidently, and in his or her individual voice.

-826CHI shares its space with the Boring Store, Chicago’s premiere secret agent supply store.
-The Wicker Park Secret Agent Supply Co. (coming fall 2014!) outfits its spy-entele with the latest and greatest in espionagical wares.
-Visit us in Wicker Park and pick up a fresh grappling hook, carrier pigeon, envelope X-ray spray, hollowed-out can of shaving cream, or weather-resistant notebook.
-All funds raised through the store go to support 826CHI’s free programming.
+826CHI shares its space with The Wicker Park Secret Agent Supply Co.—run by the neighborhood's only spy supplyists—which outfits its spy-entele with the latest and greatest in espionagical wares.
+All funds raised through sales in the store go to support 826CHI's free programming.
+Visit us in Wicker Park and pick up a fresh grappling hook, carrier pigeon, envelope X-ray spray, hollowed-out can of shaving cream, or weather-resistant notebook, or shop online.